leafboo/capstone-backend-final-documentation/README.md

 status: 400 | message: <file name> cannot be read.
 Either remove it or replace it with a new one.
 - One of the file's contents cannot be read, thus cannot be used with the AI model.

+status: 400 | message: <file name> is blocked because it is image-only.
+Either remove it or replace it with a new one.
+- One of the file's contents is blocked because it is image-only, thus cannot be used with the AI model.

 status: 400 | message: The extracted details of the file you sent is already in this workspace.
 - The file sent is already extracted and saved in the workspace
 ```